 Faulty electrical circuits because fire, for fires caused due to electrical failure use of water to extinguish must be avoided, there are special extinguishers for the same.

 We have come to a conclusion that electric current flows only when there is a complete uninterrupted connection from a battery through different components back to the battery, any interruption will stop the flow of current

 Electric batteries should also be handled carefully, never connect two terminals of the battery without a bulb or a load, because the chemicals inside the battery react so quickly that they generate an immense amount of energy, which can even cause them to burst.

-Every component and product of electric circuit contain a symbol.
+Every component and product of the electric circuit contains a symbol.
 The symbols represent parts of the circuit in a circuit diagram.
 Beneath are the basic set of symbols that are present in a circuit diagram.

-A simple circuit comprises of the power source, conductors, switch and load.
+A simple circuit comprises the power source, conductors, switch, and load.

-Switch: It is a small gap in the circuit.
+- Switch: It is a small gap in the circuit.
+There are various types of switches.
 A switch can be used to open or close a circuit.

 Following are the list of formulas that are used in electric circuits are: